Strong gravitational lensing by rotating Simpson--Visser black holes: Gravitational lensing in strong deflection limit

-where $\Delta\alpha _n = \alpha_{D}(\theta)$ - $2n\pi $, is the extra deflection angle with $n \in N $ and $ 0 < \Delta\alpha _n \ll 1 $. $\alpha_{D}(\theta)$, $\beta$ and $\theta$ are, respectively, the deflection angle, angular separation of source and image from optical axis.
+where $\Delta\alpha _n = \alpha_{D}(\theta)$ - $2n\pi $, is the extra deflection angle with $n \in N $ and $ 0 < \Delta\alpha _n \ll 1 $.
+Here, $\alpha_{D}(\theta)$, $\beta$ and $\theta$ are, respectively, the deflection angle, angular separation of source and image from optical axis.
 The distance of source, lens from the observer are given by $D_{OS}$ and $D_{OL}$.
-The lens equation have been used in more general ways \cite{Perlick:2003vg,Eiroa:2003jf,Frittelli:1998hr,Frittelli:1999yf} but the lens Equation~(\ref{lenseq}) precisely helps to analyse the observational effects of the rotating Simpson-Visser black hole, which in the equatorial plane ($\theta= \pi/2$) reduces to
+The lens equation have been used in more general ways \cite{Perlick:2003vg,Eiroa:2003jf,Frittelli:1998hr,Frittelli:1999yf} but the lens Equation~(\ref{lenseq}) precisely helps to analyse the observational effects.
+The rotating Simpson-Visser black hole in the equatorial plane ($\theta= \pi/2$) takes the form

 where